amanuelanteneh/Bayesian-Statistics-Final-Project/README.md

-# Using Bayesian optimization to optimize quantum circuits
+# Using Bayesian optimization for quantum state engineering
 Repo for my final project for my Bayesian Statistics and Inference course